tetris245/tetris245/README.md

 **All QAM users are invited to switch to ULTRAbc.**

-**ULTRAbc is the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.**
+**ULTRAbc is the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.**

 Link to ULTRAbc repository: https://github.com/tetris245/ULTRAbc/